Robust Design and Evaluation of Predictive Algorithms under Unobserved Confounding: Introduction

-While we focus on predictive algorithms, our work relates to a vast literature on sensitivity analysis in causal inference, where researchers study bounds on treatment effects and policy learning under alternative relaxations of unconfoundedness.
-Popular sensitivity analysis models include the marginal sensitivity model \citep[e.g.,][]{Tan(06), KallusMaoZhou(18)-IntervalEstimation, ZhaoSmallBhattacharya(19), DornGuoKallus(21), KallusZhou(21), DornGuo(21)}, Rosenbaum's sensitivity analysis model \citep[][]{Rosenbaum(02), yadlowsky2018bounds}, partial $c$-dependence \citep[e.g.,][]{MastenPoirier(18), MastenPoirier(20)}, and outcome modeling based on Tukey's factorization \citep[e.g.,][]{RobinsEtAl(00), brumback2004sensitivity, FranksEtAl(19), Scharfstein(21)}.
-Each of these sensitivity analysis models implies particular choice of bounding functions in our framework as we discuss in Section \ref{section: choice of bounding function}, and so our analysis immediately applies to these sensitivity analysis models. \cite{chernozhukov2022long} extends classic omitted variables bias bounds for the class of causal estimands that are linear functions of the data and nuisance functions.
-While this covers our overall performance measures, it does not include our positive class and negative class performance measures.
+Our work relates to sensitivity analysis in causal inference, where researchers bound treatment effects under relaxations of unconfoundedness.
+Influential frameworks include the marginal sensitivity model \citep[e.g.,][]{Tan(06), KallusMaoZhou(18)-IntervalEstimation, ZhaoSmallBhattacharya(19), DornGuoKallus(21), KallusZhou(21), DornGuo(21)}, Rosenbaum's sensitivity model \citep[e.g.,][]{Rosenbaum(02), yadlowsky2018bounds}, and partial $c$-dependence \citep[e.g.,][]{MastenPoirier(18), MastenPoirier(20)}.
+These models bound how unobservables affect selection propensities—assumptions that may be difficult to formulate when decisions involve human judgment.
+We instead bound outcome differences, which may be more intuitive in applied settings.
+Nonetheless, these models imply specific bounding functions in our framework, as we discuss in Remark \ref{remark:causal}. \citet{chernozhukov2022long} develop omitted variable bounds for linear functionals; this covers our overall performance measures but not class-specific performance.